 Consistent with the Company's policy on revenue recognition, deferred revenue represents cash received in advance for licensing fees, option fees, consulting, research and development contracts and related cost sharing and supply agreements.
 Such payments are reflected as deferred revenue until revenue can be recognized under the Company's revenue recognition policy.
-Deferred revenue is classified as current if management believes the Company will complete the earnings process and be able to recognize the deferred amount as revenue within 12 months of the balance sheet date.
-At December 31, 2005 and 2006 and March 31, 2007 (unaudited), total deferred revenue was approximately \$47.6 million, \$20.7 million and \$14.6 million, respectively.
+The classification of current deferred revenue is attributable to management's assumptions as to when the Company will complete the earnings process and be able to recognize the deferred amount as revenue.
+At December 31, 2004 and 2005 and September 30, 2006 (unaudited), total deferred revenue was \$28,315,684, \$41,933,046 and \$30,818,823, respectively.